Togolese hip-hop

-Hip-hop togo is the style of Old school hip hop of America mixing with the traditional music of Togo.
+Togolese hip-hop is hip hop music from Togo.
+It combines old-school American hip hop with the traditional music of Togo.

 History

-Although hip hop was already present in west Africa as early as 1985, it wasn’t until 1990 that the movement reached Togo.
-Before graffiti, MCing, DJing, and beatboxing, it was breakdance that was first introduced to Togo's capital, Lomé, by Bizzar MC and Wy-Kiki.
-It became so popular in local clubs that even a school of breakdance was established.
-Eric MC, who was inspired by his experience with hip hop in Ivory Coast, created a dance group as well.
+Although hip hop was already present in West Africa as early as 1985, the movement did not reach Togo until 1990.
+Before graffiti, MCing, DJing, and beatboxing, breakdance was first introduced to Togo's capital, Lomé, by Bizzar MC and Wy-Kiki.
+It became so popular in local clubs that a school of breakdance was established Eric Mc, inspired by his experience with hip hop in Ivory Coast, created a dance group as well.